MachiOS/AnomalyDetection_triplet/README.md

 # AnomalyDetection_triplet

-Train a Autoencoder for anomaly detection using triplet loss.&nbsp;
+Train a Autoencoder for anomaly detection using triplet loss.
-A trained model is found in experiment.&nbsp;
+A trained model is found in experiment.
-Using MINIST data for demonstration.&nbsp;
+Using MINIST data for demonstration.
-digit 1 as normal and digit 0 as anomaleis.&nbsp;
+Label 1 as normal and label 0 as anomaleis.
-Train with a dataset consists of 6742 Normal data and 137 anomalous data.&nbsp;
+Train with a dataset consists of 6742 Normal data and 137 anomalous data.

 ## Visualize the trained model using tensorboard